 Rehabilitation

-Effective reintegration is an enormous challenge, because sexual exploitation carries a huge stigma.
-Often these girls are not seen as survivors by their own communities, but as criminals or ‘bad girls’ who have violated the family’s or community’s honor.
-In the absence of family support, it is even more important to ensure that the girls can be self-sufficient and gain the skills they need to find a job.Watch Dogs
+Effective reintegration is an important pillar for Free a Girl, it is linked to our rehabilitation programs.
+Although it is sometimes a huge challenge, as sexual exploitation carries enormous stigma in several program countries.
+Often girls are seen by their own communities not as survivors, but as criminals or ‘bad girls’ who have violated the honor of the family or community.
+In the absence of family support, it is even more important to ensure that the girls can be self-reliant and gain the skills they need to find employment.
+Free a Girl provides education and consultation in communities about the dangers of human trafficking and the stigmatization of victims of sexual exploitation.
+In addition, Free a Girl supports survivors in their reintegration journey, sometimes helping them find jobs and following the children for at least 3 years.

-To empower suvivors of sexual exploitation and help them become Change Agents who fight impunity and change the system from within, we educate these girls in our School for Justice.
-School for Justice is an award-winning program in which survivors of sexual exploitation become human rights professionals such as lawyers, paralegals, public prosecutors, journalists, counsellors and policewomen, so they can change the system from within.Change Agents
+School for Justice is an award-winning program for survivors of sexual exploitation who become change agents.
+In the School for Justice program, survivors become human rights professionals such as lawyers, paralegals, prosecutors, journalists, counselors and police officers so they can change the system from the inside out.

 Free a Girl runs its School for Justice programs in India, Nepal and Brazil.